 When you’re ready to officially publish your podcast, you’ll upload it to the hosting service you chose.
-The hosting provider links your podcast with directories, including iTunes.
+The hosting provider links your podcast with directories, including Apple podcasts and Google podcasts.

 If you’re passionate about a particular topic and want to share your knowledge with the world, starting a podcast is a great way to do it.
 But what if you don’t have an audience?
 How can you get started and grow your show?

 If you have an existing social media following, use it to promote your podcast.
 Share your episodes on your personal page and in relevant groups, and make sure to include a link to your show’s website or iTunes page.